Man dies from late night hit-and-run in Hampton

-Police said around 11:17 p.m. officers responded to a call of a “man down” in the Oakcrest Drive and E. Pembroke Avenue area.
+Police said around 11:17 p.m., officers responded to a call of a “man down” in the Oakcrest Drive and East Pembroke Avenue area.

 When officers arrived on scene, they saw a man laying on the road.